openslice/io.openslice.main/doc/deployment.md

 `sudo docker-compose down;sudo COMPOSE_HTTP_TIMEOUT=200 docker-compose up -d --build`

 Note: depending on your machine, this process might take time.

+## Validating deployments and container monitoring

-You can monitor containers status with portainer at port 9000 (http://localhost:9000)
+You can monitor containers status with portainer at port 9000 (http://your-ip:9000)

+At first time at portainer use to monitor the Local machine.

+Please check that all containers are in running state.

+#Post installation steps

 ## Configure Keycloak server